 The slipcase was introduced by the publishers to encourage the purchase of sets but was very expensive even in the 1960s.
 There are American and other international editions too, but these are not as collectable as the British editions even though America offered a bigger readership for Tolkien books.
 British editions were released first and are therefore considered the true first editions.

 Today, collectors want the earliest impressions of each title which would potentially have been available as a set and require jackets to match the books’ impressions as well as showing similar aging and wear.
-We have noticed serious collectors will pay much more for a set of uniform age.
+I have noticed that serious collectors will pay much more for a set of uniform age.
 Mismatched colour in the dust jackets simply does not look good on the bookshelf.
-We coined the term “uniform wear” which means all three jackets and books have similar colour, aging signs and paper wear so that they present well as a set on a shelf.
+I coined the term “uniform wear” which means all three jackets and books have similar colour, aging signs and paper wear so that they present well as a set on a shelf.
 This does not necessarily mean that they were bought together but rather that they were kept together long enough for all three to have aged similarly.
 FotR was read more often as the first book, so it is common to find the other two titles in much better condition, but usually the colour is still uniform among all three.

 Because hardbacks were very expensive, the publishers used cheaper paper.
-Most of the dust jacket wear is on the spine which was exposed to the air.
+Most of the dust jacket wear is on the spine which was exposed to the atmosphere.
 In those days fewer people had central heating in Britain; the dampness common in British homes led to mould, which could discolour the dust jacket paper, especially the spine.
 This can range from complete deep brown to white spotting, to fading of the title colours.
 The damp also caused bleed from the red cloth book covers to the back of the dust jackets.
 It also weakened the paper making the jacket spines subject to fraying and paper loss.
 The jacket covers are often found in very nice condition; however, the original colour is grey, not beige, or white.
 You can tell this by the grey flaps where the price and reviews are.
 The rarest sets we have ever sold had light grey dust jacket covers which by the second edition were dark grey.

 About States, Points, Issues and Misprints

-For The Return of the King, collecting more than one first edition variation is a waste of money.
+In the case of ‘The Return of the King’, collecting more than one first edition variation is a waste of money.
 Condition matters most, not misprints, states and issues.
-There is a certain type of collector who can’t help themselves by inflating and inventing the importance of variations for their own reasons where none officially exist.
+There is a certain type of collector who can’t help attaching great significance to variations for their own reasons, where none exists.
 Avoid dealers who do the same as it usually means they are over-charging you.